Meet the Artist

-Hayley Bangham is the founder and creator of Conscious Clay.
+Hayley is the founder and sole creator of Conscious Clay, drawing on more than a decade of craftsmanship and ceramic practice.

 Each piece she makes is created on the wheel and reflects her love for minimalist design and functionality.
-She believes that pottery should not only be beautiful to look at, but should also feel comfortable in your hands,
+She believes that pottery should not only be beautiful to look at, but should also feel comfortable to hold.

 “If it doesn’t feel nice in your hands, if it doesn’t make us want to pick it up, we simply won’t use it”.